-Compared to the rest of the Omaha market, the Downtown Omaha submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Omaha market, the Downtown Omaha submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 4 listings have been posted online, which means leases might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 14 listings have been listed, which means spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 14% of the available leases in the Downtown Omaha are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 9,470 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are around 6 stories.
-Most buildings in this region were built in 1917 and are Class B.
+Even though the median size is 3,360 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 6 floors.
+Most buildings in this market were built in 1958 and are Class A.

-This area is fairly equally mixed residential and commercial.
 Health care is the dominant industry in this region.
-Most of the folk of Downtown Omaha work from home.
+Most of the residents of Downtown Omaha work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.